‘The Challenge’ Star Cara Maria Sorbello Isn’t Happy With Her Storyline This Season

 — HollywoodLife (@HollywoodLife) January 15, 2019

-As the Inquisitr previously reported, Cara had let fans in on a secret several episodes ago revealing the hook up between Hunter Barfield and Julia Nolan.
+As The Inquisitr previously reported, Cara had let fans in on a secret several episodes ago, revealing the hook up between Hunter Barfield and Julia Nolan.
 The romantic encounter was left on the cutting room floor, and now it appears as if Zahida Allen and Ashley Cain’s hookup was edited out as well.

-Other competitors who have gotten thrown (or threw themselves) into the drama between the three veterans is Zach Nichols.
+Another competitor who has gotten thrown (or threw himself) into the drama between the three veterans is Zach Nichols.
 Despite being a friend of Cara’s, Zach has sided with Kyle in the whole scenario, even claiming that Cara is still in love with the Geordie Shore star.

 The Challenge's Cara Maria Sorbello and Paul Calafiore Are Back Together After Cheating Scandal https://t.co/iSBf7WEfPH